 The support given by the Authority to bus operators through subsidised services and the concessionary fares schemes has been directed by the Cabinet Office guidance since the start of the crisis.
 Whilst these payments continue to be made in much the same way and level as they would have been before the crisis hit, the value of the service being provided has changed.
-The Authority will continue to have contractual discussions with operators and providers to ensure that this value is tracked and monitored on an 'open book' basis as directed by the Cabinet Office guidance.
+The Authority will continue to have contractual discussions with operators and providers on a transparent 'open book' basis, where the Authority receives, uses and verifies information from its operators and providers to make sure it understands what it is paying for, as directed by the Cabinet Office guidance.